5 famous IT project failures – and how you can avoid their pitfalls

 Apple did eventually release System 8 to developers, but it was so unstable it did little to compete with MS Windows or boost Apple’s reputation.
-Before launching another developer release, Apple decided to bin Copland and look elsewhere for their next OS – which led to the purchase of NeXT and the technology that became OS X.
+Before launching another developer release, Apple decided to bin System 8 and look elsewhere for their next OS – which led to the purchase of NeXT and the technology that became Mac OS X.

 What’s the lesson?
 Project creep can take the whole thing down.
 Stay focused on your project’s original goals.

 In the early 90’s, FoxMeyer was a major player in pharmaceuticals distribution in the US, worth around $5 billion.
 Aiming to improve efficiency, FoxMeyer bought an SAP system, together with warehouse automation technology, and brought in consultants to integrate the two.
 What was supposed to be a $35 million major IT project eventually became the business’ downfall.
 By 1996, the company was declared bankrupt.